Skip to product information

 Arthur Rubinstein, the brilliant Polish and Jewish pianist, one of the best of the 20th century, writes in New York about his art.

-Dear Mr. Kliass, every time I travel in South America I am reminded of the fact that Brazil has one of the most excellent piano teachers in existence, it having been my privilege to listen to some of your students over a long period of time, and it is very clear to me that the results are mainly due to his smooth pedagogical principles and a wonderful gift in teaching.
-After our last meeting in New York, it occurred to me that your next trip here shouldn't just be devoted to pleasure, but that you should actually do some teaching.
-Many students I know would benefit enormously from you undertaking a master class in NY or Philadelphia.
-If this idea strikes your fancy, I would be delighted to do anything in my power to make it work.
-With friendly greetings, yours very sincere.
+Dear Mr. Kliass, Every time I travel in South America I am reminded of the fact that Brazil has one of the most excellent piano teachers in existence, and it has been my privilege to listen to some of your students over a long period, and it is quite clear to me that the results are mainly due to your gentle pedagogical principles and wonderful gift for teaching.
+After our last meeting in New York, it occurred to me that your next trip here should not be devoted to pleasure alone, but that you should actually do some teaching.
+Many students I know would benefit greatly if you would undertake a master class in New York or Philadelphia.
+If this idea should appeal to you, I would be delighted to do anything in my power to make it a reality.
+With friendly greetings, yours very sincerely.
 Arthur Rubinstein.

-Arthur Rubinstein (1887 - 1982) was a Polish and Jewish pianist, naturalized American, well known as one of the best virtuoso pianists of the 20th century.
-He received international acclaim for his performances of Chopin and Brahms.
-Rubinstein started playing the piano very early, aged just three.
+Arthur Rubinstein (1887 - 1982) was a Polish-Jewish pianist, naturalized American, widely known as one of the greatest virtuoso pianists of the 20th century.
+He was internationally acclaimed for his performances of Chopin and Brahms.
+Rubinstein began playing the piano at an early age, at just three.

 In 1919, he came to Brazil and met Heitor Villa-Lobos.
-He became interested in his modern compositions, and became responsible for publicizing his most famous compositions.
+He became interested in his modern compositions and became responsible for promoting his most famous compositions.
 In his honor, Villa-Lobos wrote his Rudepoema (1926).
-In this letter, Arthur Rubinstein praises his colleague and friend Joseph Kliass regarding his qualities as a piano teacher, inviting him to teach in the United States.
+In this letter, Arthur Rubinstein praised his colleague and friend Joseph Kliass for his qualities as a piano teacher, inviting him to teach in the United States.

-The content where Rubinstein expresses himself about his art - the piano - and the beauty of the calligraphy, give this document a special value.
+The content in which Rubinstein expresses himself about his art - the piano - and the beauty of the calligraphy, give this document a special value.

 View full details